ddiama/ACSurrogateTune/README.md

 # AeroSurrogateTune

 ## Description
 A repository for hyperparameter tuning using Keras tuner for the creation of a surrogate model in the context of aircraft conceptual design.
+This code is associated with the work submitted in ASME Turbo Expo 2024, GT2024-127421 titled "Navigating Technological Risks: An Uncertainty Analysis Of Powertrain Technology In
+Hybrid-Electric Commuter Aircraft."

 ## Authors
 - Jerol Soibam